ogdenpm/intel80tools/readme.txt

         Improved relst.pl and added pretty.pl that generates embedded plm / asm for the old fortran compiler

+3-Oct-2019 further refinments of C ports including variable naming
+	Added exe files for C ports to tools
+	The C ports now compile under linux, although limited testing has been done Added asxref support for asm80
+	Added note on msdos applications for 8086 build Updated readme to reflect re-organisation of code done some time ago

 What's here
 c-ports/
   asm80/*.*	the port of asm80 v4.1 to C.